 In the same way that the regalia robes and hoods are historical descendants of the clothing of medieval monks, cords were used in the Catholic and Anglican churches to distinguish between the varying ranks of the clergy.

-This year, for the first time, you may see Public Health graduates (you’ll know they’re Public Health because of the salmon trim on their hoods) wearing silver cords.
+In 2019, CGPS introduced the silver service cord for Public Health graduates.
 These students have earned honors by engaging in service activities.
 If you see a graduate with a silver service cord, ask them about their service experiences.
 They’ve done some amazing things!

-If you dream about walking across the stage yourself someday, download our program guides to find out which online program is right for you:
+If you dream about walking across the stage yourself someday, download our guide to find out which online program is right for you: